tstatler/doctools/guides/node/releasenotes/README.md

 * A Node.ACS application's server listening port is now provided as a default environment variable named `process.env.PORT`; it's no longer necessary to specify the port in your application's package.json file.
-For example:
+For example, the following code creates a new server and begins listening on the provided port:

         http.createServer(function (req, res) {
           res.writeHead(200, {'Content-Type': 'text/plain'});
           res.end('Welcome to Node.ACS!');
         }).listen(process.env.PORT);

-* The Node.ACS `logger` class utility is now available again.
 * In standard (non-MVC) Node.ACS applications, it's no longer necessary to include `"framework": "none"` in your application's package.json file; this behavior is now assumed for standard apps.
+* The Node.ACS `logger` class utility is available again after a brief hiatus.

 ## 17 July 2014 -- CLI version 1.0.15 / Server version 1.1.3